DeepMicroscopy/SlideRunner/README.md

 ### Other dependencies
 All other dependencies can be installed most easily using pip:

-> pip install pyqt5 numpy openslide
+> pip install --upgrade pyqt5 numpy openslide-python

 ## Screenshots